AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

 ---------------

-Following the biggest corporate scandal in American history can emails and finacial information be used to seperate and predict persons of interest.
-A hunt for those that may be related to criminal activities.
+Following the biggest corporate scandal in American history can emails and finacial information be used to predict predict persons of interest in criminal investigations.

 To test results: